WFERRIE/Portfolio/README.md

 ## 🧪 Machine Learning / Data Science
 These projects were all done as part of my Master's in Industrial Engineering.
-As some of them are for assignments which may still be used, I have chosen to omit some / all of the code depending on the project.

 ### [Skills Clustering and Curriculum Design](https://github.com/WFERRIE/CurriculumDesign)
 ---